UPPS 05.06.04 - Travel Advances

 Travel advances will be issued and monitored by the Travel Office under this policy at the direction of the director of Accounting, or his or her designee.

 Exceptions to the provisions of this policy statement must be approved by the traveler’s cabinet officer.

-Travel advance – funds provided to a traveler within 14 calendar days before the travel begin date from which the traveler’s expenses may be paid.
+Travel advance – funds provided to a traveler within 14 calendar days of the travel begin date from which the traveler’s expenses may be paid.

 Student – a person enrolled or attending classes at the university or a secondary education school.